 SECTION 3: Mission.
-This Church covenants to provide a hospitable sanctuary for people to seek sources of spiritual strength and to encourage people, in the Church and in the world, to work for love, decency, tolerance, and justice.
+We strive to be a welcoming congregation, inspiring lives of loving kindness and integrity by nurturing spirituality, building community, and advancing justice.
 The Church's Mission may be further discerned by the Board, as set forth in Section 1 of Article IV of these Bylaws.